kerrishotts/pgday/workshops/2017/campp/bridges.md

     Continue: testing.html
 ---

-We've left just how JavaScript and your plugin's native code actually interact.
+We've not really discussed just how JavaScript and your plugin's native code actually interact.
 For non-proxy platforms, they interact over something called a "bridge".
 The implementation of this bridge is different for each platform, but the idea is the same: to facilitate communication between JavaScript and native code.

 The entire process is complex, and it's not a requirement that you know this by heart.
 But it is a good idea to have a basic understanding of what's going on under the hood in case you run into any difficulties.